 If legislation or government regulations impose additional requirements or restrictions on the ability of financial institutions to make loans, the availability of Senior Loans for investment by the Fund will be adversely affected.
 In addition, such requirements or restrictions could reduce or eliminate sources of financing for certain Borrowers.
 This would increase the risk of default.
-See "Investment Objectives and Investment Strategies - Portfolio Composition - Senior Loans" and "Risk Factors - Senior Loans Risk."

 Credit Risk.
-The Fund's debt investments will be subject to the risk of non-payment of scheduled interest or principal by the borrowers with respect to such investments.
+The Fund's debt investments are subject to the risk of non-payment of scheduled interest or principal by the borrowers with respect to such investments.
 Such non-payment would likely result in a reduction of income to the Fund and a reduction in the value of the debt investments experiencing non-payment.

-Although the Fund will, from time to time, invest in investments that the Adviser believes are secured by specific collateral, the value of which exceeds the principal amount of the investments at the time of initial investment, there can be no assurance that the liquidation of any such collateral would satisfy the borrower's obligation in the event of non-payment of scheduled interest or principal payments with respect to such investment or that such collateral could be readily liquidated.
+The Fund will, from time to time, invest in investments that the Adviser believes are secured by specific collateral, the value of which exceeds the principal amount of the investments at the time of initial investment.
+There can be no assurance, though, that the liquidation of any such collateral would satisfy the borrower's obligation in the event of non-payment of scheduled interest or principal payments with respect to such investment or that such collateral could be readily liquidated.
 In addition, in the event of bankruptcy of a borrower, the Fund could experience delays or limitations with respect to its ability to realize the benefits of the collateral securing an investment.
 Under certain circumstances, collateral securing an investment will be released without the consent of the Fund.
-The Fund will, from time to time, also invest in high yield instruments and other unsecured investments, each of which involves a higher degree of risk than Senior Loans.
+The Fund, from time to time, also invests in high yield instruments and other unsecured investments, each of which involves a higher degree of risk than Senior Loans.
 The Fund's right to payment and its security interest, if any, could be subordinated to the payment rights and security interests of more senior creditors.
 Certain of these investments will have an interest-only payment schedule, with the principal amount remaining outstanding and at risk until the maturity of the investment.
 In this case, a portfolio company's ability to repay the principal of an investment could be dependent upon a liquidity event or the long-term success of the company, the occurrence of which is uncertain.